timacdonald/log-fake/readme.md

 - the `getLogger` method now returns a `ChannelFake`
 - raw log arrays now contain the 'times_channel_has_been_forgotten_at_time_of_writing_log' key, indicating how many times the channel has been forgotten at the time of creation
 `
-- assertion callbacks now recieve an addition 3rd parameter int: times_forgotten
+- assertion closures now recieve an addition 3rd parameter int: times_forgotten
 - Don't support named parameters
 - The "stack:" prefix has been removed and now uses the channel name or the default value. channels are now comma seperated